A Lifetime of Progesterone

 Another significant benefit of progesterone is that it is antiproliferative, meaning it may offer protection against some forms of cancer, such as breast cancer.
 Breast tissue is highly sensitive to hormones, especially estrogen, which encourages breast cells to proliferate.
 Progesterone provides a counterbalance to that proliferation.
-Dr. Lee reports that the protective benefits of progesterone are clearly indicated by the results of a study in which “premenopausal women with low progesterone levels were found to have 5.4 times the risk of developing breast cancer, when compared to premenopausal women with normal progesterone levels.”
+Dr. Lee reports that the protective benefits are clearly indicated by the results of a study in which “premenopausal women with low progesterone levels were found to have 5.4 times the risk of developing breast cancer, when compared to premenopausal women with normal progesterone levels.”

 The Importance of Progesterone

 Progesterone’s contributions to a lifetime of overall health and well-being are numerous.
-In addition to the benefits mentioned above, progesterone is also necessary for balancing or facilitating many other hormones and nutrients, and it is a component of almost all other hormone activity in the body.
+In addition to the benefits mentioned above, it is also necessary for balancing or facilitating many other hormones and nutrients, and it is a component of almost all other hormone activity in the body.

 With such far-reaching repercussions, it seems obvious that the need for progesterone spans the entire lifetime, affecting all life stages, and that a chronic deficiency can lead to a wide range of health issues, including breast cancer, osteoporosis, and cardiovascular disease.
 Fortunately, a progesterone deficit can be treated.